-What Really Happens If You Don't Set Your Phone to Airplane Mode When Flying?
+What Really Happens With the Plane if You Don't Set Your Phone to Airplane Mode When Flying?

-There are really good reasons for keeping your phone on airplane mode, but probably not what you think
+There are really good reasons for keeping your phone on airplane mode, but they are probably not what you think

 This increase in power causes radio emissions that can make a very unpleasant noise through the audio system that the pilots and air traffic controllers can hear.
 Obviously, if there is just one person on the plane inconsiderate enough to leave a cell phone turned on, it's probably not enough to cause too much of a disturbance.
 However, the more people who have cell phones transmitting signals the more feedback noise and distraction is present for the pilots.
 That distraction could be enough to cause a problem in flight.
 You really don't want your pilot distracted.

 What About Carriers that Allow In-Flight Calls?